A Clinical Study for People with Cystic Fibrosis (CF)

 To learn more, contact:

-How the Study Medicine Works
+How the Clinical Study Medicine Works

 ReCode is developing RCT2100, an investigational inhaled therapy for cystic fibrosis (CF) based on messenger RNA (mRNA).
 This treatment is designed to deliver CFTR mRNA directly to target cells in the lungs, instructing them to produce a functional version of the CFTR protein.